robinali34/blog_leetcode/_posts/2025-09-25-medium-131-palindrome-partitioning.md

 ---
 layout: post
-title: "131.
+title: "[Medium] 131.
 Palindrome Partitioning"
 categories: leetcode algorithm backtracking
 tags: [leetcode, medium, backtracking, palindrome, string]
 ---

-# 131. Palindrome Partitioning
+# [Medium] 131.
+Palindrome Partitioning

 Given a string `s`, partition `s` such that every substring of the partition is a palindrome.
 Return all possible palindrome partitioning of `s`.